Macclesfield Road, Rainow - embankment and carriageway collapse

 The road remains closed for safety reasons.

-The works will also include:
+The works taking place include:

 • a reinforced earth slope will be built with a green face that’s hydroseeded to blend into the natural surroundings